-The purpose of this challenge is to show a potential client, or research partner, that the MA Method of mapping mind to brain is useful.
+The purpose of this challenge is to demonstrate the value of my work and business.
+It’s to show a potential client, or research partner, that the MA Method of mapping mind to brain is useful.
 I wish to collaborate with others on specific applied neuroscience projects.
 To do that I need to DEMONSTRATE value.

 With BCI technology for example, Mind Brain Insights, LLC can improve device design, testing, learning, user empowerment, and use (in the lab or real world).
 But talk is cheap.
 Let Mind Brain Insights SHOW you we can do this!

-To do so, I offer the Mind Mapping Challenge.
+To this end, I offer the Mind Mapping Challenge.
 Pick any task, behavior, or movement.
 My company will provide a 1-2 page analysis featuring a) how to optimally define the corresponding state of mind, and b) how to map it to the brain and brain signal.

 The analysis will also suggest how to improve the project of interest, in very specific ways.

 Be as specific as possible in defining the project (real or hypothetical) and tasks/behaviors of interest: for example, “the reward center activity triggered by a successful movement,” “the neural networks activated by the action “’grasp a phone,’” or “an ideal brain signal target for a paralyzed person trying to move a cursor on a computer screen.”

 Once the topic of interest is identified, and both parties agree, MBI will provide an initial 2 page analysis, free of charge.